How to fix the interferences of coaxial wiring on mobile phone networks

-Acording to regulation, that considers the spectrum as a public good, when an improper installation causes interferences in a spectrum band:
+Acording to the regulation, that considers the spectrum as a public asset, when an improper installation causes interferences in a spectrum band:

 - The first step is to contact the owner of the installation that is causing interferences to request its switch-off.

-- The owner will be advised to take proper actions in order to avoid the problem showing up again when the installation switches on again (in case the owner wants to do so).
+- In case the owner wishes to switch the system on again, he will be asked to take proper actions in order to avoid the problem showing up again.

-- The Government Administration will apply economic sanctions against the owner who, by omitting both points above, keeps causing damage by interferences of his installation.
+- The Regulator will apply economic sanctions against the owner who, by omitting both points above, keeps causing interferences.

 Measuring the electromagnetic field strength with PROMAX analyzers

-The installers using TV & Spectrum analyzers RANGER Neo or HD RANGER from PROMAX have the tools needed to check electromagnetic radiation thanks to the Field Strength function.RANGER NEO ANALYZERS
+The installers using TV & Spectrum analyzers RANGER Neo or HD RANGER from PROMAX have the tool required to check electromagnetic radiation: the Field Strength function.RANGER NEO ANALYZERS

 Measuring electromagnetic field strength with PROMAX analyzers.

-With a master aerial such as the AM-030 from PROMAX pointing to the unit that is suspected to be causing an interference can identify whether it is really irradiating an unwanted electromagnetic field or not.
+With a master aerial, such as the PROMAX AM-030 pointing to the unit that is suspected to be causing an interference, the meter can identify the unwanted electromagnetic field.
 It is very important to properly configure the meter with the antenna K factor to obtain accurate measurements.WATCH HOW TO USE THE FIELD STRENGTH FUNCTION

 The K factor is the ratio between the electric field received by the antenna and the voltage generated at its output, which varies depending on reception frequency.
 The K factor table for each antenna shows this ratio according to the antenna operating frequency.

-When the Field strength is being measured, the spectrum analyzer measures the level in dBµV/m (dB per 1 µV/m) using a 100 kHz filter.
-Signal and digital parameters identification functions are disabled because demodulation is not necessary.
-At the same time corrections from the K factor table are applied.
-This table must be previously loaded in the equipment.
+When the Field Strength is being measured, the spectrum analyzer shows the level in dBµV/m (dB per 1 µV/m) using a 100 kHz filter.
+Signal identification and digital measurement functions are disabled since demodulation is not necessary.
+K factor correction tables previously loaded will be applied.